6 Animal-Friendly Halloween Safety Tricks to Make the Holiday a Treat

 Stock Up on Vegan Candy

-Choosing to ditch animal ingredients doesn’t mean you have to miss out on any of the candy-filled fun of Halloween.
+Choosing to eschew animal ingredients doesn’t mean you have to miss out on any of the candy-filled fun of Halloween.
 While there are many animal ingredients lurking in candy, including gelatin, artificial colors and dairy, there are still tons of options to satisfy sweet or sour cravings and indulge trick-or-treaters, or yourself — there’s more than 100 kinds to choose from!
 If you’re hosting a Halloween party and need some inspiration for foods a little more filling than candy, check out our free vegan guide for all sorts of scary-good, animal-friendly, crowd-pleasing ingredients and meals!

 Keep Your Treats Out of Reach

-With so much candy floating around, it’s important to keep it out of reach of our curious and counter-surfing companions.
-While none of it is particularly good for animals to eat, a lot of it can be particularly dangerous.
+With so much candy floating around, it’s important to keep it out of reach of our curious, counter-surfing companions.
+While none of it is particularly good for animals to eat, some candies are particularly dangerous.
 Some types to watch for include:

 - Candy containing chocolate, or chocolate covered raisins